KALTCHUK/Z80_Modular_Computer/readme.md

 After some research I decided to design the hardware fully compatible with CP/M 2.2.

-One and a half years after I finally had my wire wrapped computer running CP/M. I could write programs using WordStar and compile them with a BDS C compiler or Microsoft Basic compiler.
+One and a half years after I finally had my wire wrapped computer running CP/M. I could write programs using WordStar and compile them with a BDS C compiler, Microsoft Basic compiler or SLR Z80 assempler.
 It was fun, exciting and challenging.
 After that, I decided it was time to turn the prototype into a finished product.

 It's gratifying to see that in two years, alone, I was able to transform an idea into a commercial product.